What is anovulation?

 Premature ovarian failure (POF) is a loss of ovarian function in younger women, well before menopause.
 Women with POF have eggs that are less or not capable to become fertilized.
 POF is among the reasons women have difficulties getting pregnant.
 It is often diagnosed by finding an elevated FSH test.

-Both underactive or overactive thyroids can affect ovulation.
+Both underactive or overactive thyroids resulting in hypothyroidism and hyperthyroidism can affect ovulation.
 Other symptoms of thyroid disease include feeling hot when everyone else is cold or vice versa, unexplained weight gain or loss, hair loss, fatigue, nervousness, or skin changes.
-It is diagnosed by blood tests.
+Thyroid disease is diagnosed by blood tests.

 A less common reason for not ovulating is an excess of a hormone called prolactin.
 Prolactin is the hormone involved in breastfeeding, and many women with high prolactin levels will also have a milky discharge from the breasts, too.
 Just like breastfeeding women do not get regular periods, women with high prolactin levels who are not breastfeeding will do the same.

 When a mother is breastfeeding, the hormones that trigger ovulation are often suppressed.
 This is a natural body reaction to giving birth.
 The body will try to prevent further pregnancy until the baby has stopped nursing.
 While ovulation does not cease and women do have the ability to become pregnant immediately after birth in some cases, ovulation problems may occur as long as breast milk is being produced.

 Stress, exercise, and weight